You are the firewall

 HOW DO I PROTECT MYSELF AGAINST SOCIAL ENGINEERING & PHISHING?

-Learn the tricks of the criminal attackers to be prepared against social engineering attacks.
+Learn the tricks of the criminal attackers to be prepared against social engineering attacks and make your company more secure.

 In Germany, every second company was the victim of digital industrial spionage, sabotage or data theft, resulting in damages of around 43 billion euros (source: bitkom).
 19% of the attacks fell into the area of social engineering - the targeted manipulation of employees in order to gain access to sensitive information or to place malware on company computers.